microsoft/typespec/docs/language-basics/templates.md

 # Templates

 It is often useful to let the users of a model fill in certain details.
 Templates enable this pattern.
-Similar to generics found in other languages, model templates declare template arguments that users provide when referencing the type.
+Similar to generics found in other languages, model templates declare template parameters that users provide when referencing the type.

 Templates can be used on: